Regarding Friday Business Hours

 - Some of our regular customers enjoy listening to Japanese music from the '60s to the '80s while reminiscing about it.
 Also, every Friday, we have a regular customer who comes to hear "Panta," a Japanese rock musician I respect the most.

-- Saturdays and Fridays are the best times to host a guest DJ.
+- Since we had the chance, we invited a guest DJ every week.
+They're regulars at this bar.
+Saturdays and Fridays are the best times to host a guest DJ.

 - Of course, this also applies to Japanese customers.